 The Center for Urban Biblical Ministry (CUBM) was established in Pittsburgh in 1992 using the CUTS model in Philadelphia.
 The purpose of the program is to offer biblically based education to urban church leaders and active laypersons who have had little or no previous college experience.
 The program is based at the Reformed Presbyterian Theological Seminary in the Point Breeze area of Pittsburgh.
-The program offers an associate of arts in Christian ministry and an associate in business administration that prepare students to enter the Geneva Degree Completion Program in human resources or community ministry or other four-year degree programs.
+The program offers an associate of arts in Christian ministry, an associate of arts in business administration, and an associate of science in human services that prepare students to enter the Geneva Degree Completion Program in human resources or community ministry or other four-year degree programs.
 Classes are offered in the evening and students can take from one to three classes per semester.
 The program is staffed by a director who is supported by the various administrative offices on the Beaver Falls campus.